nrfconnect/sdk-nrf/doc/nrf/ug_matter_overview_network_topologies.rst

 The Matter network is using the following concepts, listed in alphabetical order:

-Border Router
-  A network device used for ensuring interoperability of different IPv6 networks that are supported by Matter.
-  The main task of a Border Router is coordinating cross-network communication.
-  Multiple Border Routers can operate within a network to ensure no-single-point-of-failure approach.

 Bridge
   A network device used for exposing mesh networking devices that are not compatible with Matter to a Matter network (for example, Zigbee devices).
   Such *bridged devices* can then work with Matter devices in a fabric and communicate on different application layers.